AaltoImagingLanguage/study_template/README.md

   * run `doit` to use a build system to run all the analysis steps
   * alternatively, run `python master.py` to use a simple master script to run all the analysis steps

-After the analysis has been completed, te processed data should be in the `processed/` folder, the HTML reports should be in the `reports/` folder and the generated figures should be in the `figures/` folder.
+After the analysis has been completed:
+ * the processed data should be in the `processed/` folder
+ * the HTML reports should be in the `reports/` folder
+ * the generated figures should be in the `figures/` folder.

 ## Getting started with a new data analysis pipeline based on the study template
 * Download the study template by clicking [here](https://github.com/AaltoImagingLanguage/study_template/archive/master.zip)